 The aim of these messages is to inform and engage recipients when they are browsing pages or websites.
 Browser notifications do this without the need of an email address of the targeted consumer.
 They work and appear in the browser.

 Permission is required, however.
-To send users push messages, you must first ask if they’d wish to receive your messages.
+To send users push messages, you must first ask if they wish to receive your messages.
 Do this on your website with a sign-up service.
 Only if they accept are you allowed to begin sending your alert messages to them.
 You can even customise which platforms you notify users with via a notification api in order to prevent sending notifications to a platform the user rarely uses.
 This is important as spamming someone may turn them away from your business if they feel it is too much messaging.

 Browser push notifications can be viewed across different websites and multiple browsers (Chrome, Safari, Android, macOS, etc.).
 This is different from web push notifications that can be viewed only while the user is on a particular website.

 Push notifications give marketers a rare new opportunity to remain top of mind more frequently.
 The following are seven ways to get the most out of this opportunity;